-- 1. Due to its change in financial year-end from February 28 to December 31, the Company did not issue results for the three months ended November 30, 2011.
-Instead, the period ended December 31, 2011 is a four-month period. - 2.
-Exploration and evaluation costs for the three months ended February 28, 2011 and May 31, 2011 were higher than those incurred for most subsequent quarters as the Company incurred charges to complete the Feasibility Study.
-Exploration and evaluation costs for the three months ended September 30, 2012 increased to \$1.4 million primarily owing to environmental permitting and engineering charges incurred to complete the Plan of Operation. - Exploration and evaluation costs for the three months ended December 31, 2012 include \$193 thousand for engineering, procurement and construction management; \$236 thousand for environmental permitting, \$74 thousand for metallurgical testing, \$111 thousand for geotechnical work \$67 thousand for property maintenance and \$142 thousand for office and other site costs. - 3.
-With increasing mineral exploration, general expenses have also increased since November 30, 2010 as additional corporate-level support has been required to fund and facilitate mineral exploration.
-Likewise, as additional employees have been hired and stock options granted, there is a general trend to increasing stock-based compensation expense. - For the three months ended December 31, 2012, general expenses included \$244 thousand in salaries and benefits.
-Also included in general expenses for this period are \$107 thousand in consulting and \$54 thousand in travel costs, related to the development of industry relationships and potential markets for vanadium, internationally. - 4.
+- 1. Due to a change in financial year-end from February 28 to December 31, the Company did not issue results for the three months ended November 30, 2011.
+Instead, the period ended December 31, 2011 is a fourmonth period. - 2.
+Exploration and evaluation costs for the three months ended May 31, 2011 were higher than those incurred for most subsequent quarters as the Company incurred charges to complete the Feasibility Study.
+Exploration and evaluation costs for the three months ended September 30, 2012 increased to \$1.4 million primarily owing to environmental permitting and engineering charges incurred to complete the Plan of Operation, and have subsequently decreased as the Company awaits permitting results and seeks financing to develop Gibellini. - 3.
+With increasing mineral exploration, general expenses have also increased since May 31, 2011 as additional corporate-level support has been required to fund and facilitate mineral exploration.
+Likewise, as additional employees have been hired and stock options granted, there is a general trend to increasing stock-based compensation expense, although as many options became fully vested, stock-based compensation has fallen sharply since the quarter ended June 30, 2012. - 4.
 The Company earns interest income from funds on deposit but has no operating revenue.
-Interest income is dependent upon the amount of funds on deposit and interest rates paid.
+Interest income is dependent upon the amount of funds on deposit and interest rates paid. - 5.
+Following the change described under "Voluntary Change in Accounting Policy," herein, amounts reported for exploration and evaluation expense, net loss and loss per share for certain periods have been restated.